theo-gk/gift-wrapping-for-woocommerce/readme.txt

   For texts like the checkout checkbox label which is user defined in plugin's settings, translation is also supported for all plugins that support the wpml-config.xml protocol like WPML, Polylang etc., and also TranslatePress.
   For example, if you use WPML, use "String Translation" and search for (a) "admin_texts_tgpc_gift_wrapper_checkbox_label" domain, or (b) "tgpc_gift_wrapper_checkbox_label" option name, or (c) simply your own text you inserted in the admin field.

+ = Is this plugin compatible with multi-currency plugins? = Yes, but not out of the box, you have to add some code yourself.
+You have to use the filter `tgpc_wc_gift_wrapper_cost` and modify the gift wrapper cost depending on the selected currency.
+ You can find some examples in the [support forum](https://wordpress.org/support/plugin/gift-wrapping-for-woocommerce/).

 == Installation ==

 1. Download the plugin from [Official WP Plugin Repository](https://wordpress.org/plugins/gift-wrapping-for-woocommerce/).